-Emma currently serves as Research & Policy Analyst for the Office of Academic Affairs at the University of Texas System, collaborating with its eight academic institutions in the areas of academic planning, policy, and program review, student success, and educator preparation data and policy.
+Emma currently serves as a Senior Director for Texas Higher Education Coordinating Board.
+Just prior she was a Research & Policy Analyst for the Office of Academic Affairs at the University of Texas System, collaborating with its eight academic institutions in the areas of academic planning, policy, and program review, student success, and educator preparation data and policy.
 Emma has over a decade of experience working in higher education that began as an undergraduate work-study student employee.
 During her Ph.D. studies she worked as Data Consistency & Policy Analyst, working across all seven campuses of the University of Maine System (UMS) to identify and resolve data issues that impact students, staff and faculty.
 In this role she also served as Operations Manager for the UMS Data Governance Program.
-Emma also previously worked as Research & Planning Associate at the University of Southern Maine (USM) to enhance the institution's capacity for community-based teaching and learning.
+Emma also previously worked as Research & Planning Associate at the University of Southern Maine (USM) to enhance the institution’s capacity for community-based teaching and learning.

 Title: Federal Work-Study Program Equity: A Public University System Survey and Aggregate Data Analysis

 Abstract: The Federal Work-Study (FWS) program is designed to assist low-income students in funding their education, but minimal research exists on its effectiveness and equity despite over 50 years of operation.
 This study investigates FWS program equity using aggregate administrative data and a student survey at the University of Maine System (UMS).
 The survey was distributed to all student employees with a 12% response rate for FWS student employees (n=321).
 The sample size is small, with women overrepresented and men underrepresented, indicating results are not necessarily applicable to the full FWS student population.